mayaanne/foundations/sprint-5/js-minesweeper.md

 You should go into this knowing that the way to win a game of Minesweeper is to have correctly marked all of the mines and uncovered every other cell.

-Remember event handlers?
+1. Remember event handlers?
 You used some of them in Sprint 3.
 In startGame, we're going to use document.addEventListener to call checkForWin every time the left mouse button is clicked.

-When you've done that, add another one that calls checkForWin when the right mouse button is clicked.

 >Resource

+2. When you've done that, add another one that calls checkForWin when the right mouse button is clicked.
 Remember, a player can win either by clearing the last hidden cell, or marking the last mine.

-Define the checkForWin function.
+3. Define the checkForWin function.
 It should loop through all of board.cells.

-For each cell, check to see if both .isMine and .isMarked are true.
+    - For each cell, check to see if both .isMine and .isMarked are true.
 If any mine still exists that isn't marked, the player hasn't won yet and you can return out of the function.

-If every mine is marked, but there are still cells with the hidden property set to true, the player hasn't won yet and you can return out of the function.
+    - If every mine is marked, but there are still cells with the hidden property set to true, the player hasn't won yet and you can return out of the function.

-If both these criteria pass, the player has won!
+    - If both these criteria pass, the player has won!
 There's a displayMessage function call at the bottom of checkForWin you can use to tell them so.

     Take a moment to notice something: we're defining small functions that only have one job, rather than big complex chunks of code.
 This is an important principle of software development which we will be spending more time on later: where possible, try to have your functions do one thing, and name them appropriately.

 When you're done, commit your code!

 Hey, it's a game!
+Congratulations on making it this far!
+We hope you enjoyed (or at least were not driven to distraction by) this little journey through a classic game.
 The next part contains some finishing off tasks and stretch goals.
-Even if you don't complete them, please do the 'When you're finished' section below before moving on to the next part of this sprint.
+Even if you don't complete the stretch goals, please do the [When you're finished](#when-youve-finished) section below before moving on to the next part of this sprint.

 ## Finishing Touches

-Congratulations on making it this far!
-We hope you enjoyed (or at least were not driven to distraction by) this little journey through a classic game.

 The basics are complete, but there are so many more things to work on.
 Here are some stretch goals if you're done ahead of time and want to flex your skills.
 Don't get too bogged down in trying to make your game perfect: it's much more important that you learn the principles behind it.